topdev104/equito-docs/Validator Nodes/Testing Guide/Testing Guide.md

 63318f25608e   robindev912/equito-validator-node   "/sbin/tini -- npm s…"   7 minutes ago   Up 7 minutes   0.0.0.0:7890->7890/tcp, :::7890->7890/tcp   equito-bridge
 ```

-### Configuring node
+## Configuring node

+### Blockchain API endpoints

-The following services offer Ethereum clients with websockets connectivity known to work with the Validator node.
+The following services offer Ethereum and Binance API endpoints to work with the Validator node.
 It is necessary to get API endpoints and set them in .env file.

 #### Alchemy